Juan Verdugo (Chilean footballer)

-Juan René Verdugo Toledo (born 24 November 1949) is a Chilean former professional footballer who played as an attacking midfielder for clubs in Chile and Belgium.
+Juan René Verdugo Toledo (born 24 November 1949) is a Chilean former professional footballer who played as attacking midfielder for clubs in Chile and Belgium.

 Career

 As a youth player, Verdugo was with Estrella de Plata in his city of birth.
 Next, he played for San Luis and Unión La Calera in the Chilean Segunda División before joining Santiago Wanderers in 1974.

 A well remembered player of Santiago Wanderers (1974–76), they were the runner-up in the 1974 Copa Chile.

 In his homeland, he also played for Regional Antofagasta and Audax Italiano in the top division before moving to Belgium.

 He went to Europa thanks to the Argentine former player of Palestino, José Rubulotta, who also helped another Chilean players to sign in Belgium such as Marcelo Urzúa, Eloy Vidal and Juvenal Olmos.
 In Belgium, he played for Waregem (1980–83) in the First Division, where he coincided with well-known Belgian players such as Marc and Luc Millecamps, Philippe Desmet, Hervé Delesie and Daniel Veyt.
 His last club was SC Wielsbeke in 1983.